tomjhinton/birbSparkles/README.md

 - Now I'll just switch back to slightly sparkly.
 - And now the model is paused in the wrong position.
-- This means the point cloud version does'nt line up.
+- This means the point cloud version doesn't line up.
 - I do not know why.
 - Might be a problem with the model.
 - Might be an issue with my usage of animation mixer.